- The best wireless chargers

 - Wait for AirPower?

-With the iPhone 8 and iPhone X, Apple has finally joined the wireless charging revolution.
+Beginning with the iPhone 8 and iPhone X, Apple has finally added wireless charging to the iPhone.
+That continues with the iPhone XS and iPhone XR.
 For years, many Android users have had the ability to simply plop their phone on a pad to juice it up, but to do that with an iPhone used to require a special (and bulky) case.

 Wireless charging isn’t always a great substitute for plugging in, but it’s a very convenient way to keep your phone topped off through most of the day.
 A wireless charger on your desk means no more plugging and unplugging throughout the day and a full charge when you head home from work.
 A wireless charger next to your bed makes it easy to grab and go in the morning, or just pick up your phone to “check one thing” without fussing with the lightning cable.